bernardo-cruz/DEMO_WD/README.md

-# DEMO_WD
+# The Nottingham - Demo
-Demo for Watson Discovery on collection
+Demo